hamzabilalbaig/Hangman-8/README.md

    - Goto the Heroku Dashboard.
    - Click New.
    - Select to create a new app.
-   - Set the buildbacks to Python and NodeJs in that order.
+   - Set the buildbacks to Python and NodeJS in that order.
    - Link the Heroku app to the repository.
    - Click on Deploy.